-★If the reading of input voltage is less than the standard range, check the ECU for its ground, and power supply (see ECU Power Supply Inspection).
-If the ground and power supply are good, replace the ECU (see ECU Removal/Installation).
+★If the reading of input voltage is less than the standard range, check the ECU for its ground, and power supply (see ECU Power Supply Inspection in this chapter).
+If the ground and power supply are good, replace the ECU (see ECU Removal/Installation in this chapter).

-- ★ If the reading is within the standard range, check the input voltage again at the sensor connector. - Remove the air cleaner housing (see Air Cleaner Housing Removal). - Disconnect the atmospheric pressure sensor connector and connect the harness adapter [A] between the main harness connector and atmospheric pressure sensor connector. - Connect a digital meter to the harness adapter leads.
+- ★ If the reading is within the standard range, check the input voltage again at the sensor connector. - Remove the air cleaner housing (see Air Cleaner Housing Removal in this chapter). - Disconnect the atmospheric pressure sensor connector and connect the harness adapter [A] between the main harness connector and atmospheric pressure sensor connector. - Connect a digital meter to the harness adapter leads.
 Atmospheric Pressure Sensor [B]